taw00/grin-rpm/README.md

 **A couple notes about the name _grin-mw-\*_**
 - In the linux universe there already exists a package named "grin".
-Therefore both the package and the `/usr/bin/grin` application had to be renamed/moved.
+Therefore both the packages and the `/usr/bin/grin` application had to be renamed/moved.
 - The executable, `grin`, has been moved into the `/var/lib/grin/` directory tree and two wrapper scripts have been created to run the application:
   `grin-wallet` and `grin-node`.
 I could have just settled on one script to